WenjunLUO-code/WenjunLUO-code/README.md

 ---
 ### Education
 - B.E.
-Dept. of Information and Computing Sciences, South China University Of Technology, Sep.
+Dept. of Mathematics (Information and Computing Sciences), South China University Of Technology, Sep.
 2021 to Jun.
 2025.
 ---

 ### 👨‍💻 Research Interests